Chandragupta Maurya: Date

+According to other Greco-Roman texts, Chandragupta attacked the Greek-Indian governors during a period of unrest and local warfare after Alexander's death (died c.
+323 BCE), acquiring control of the eastern Indus Valley.
+The chronology and dating of Chandragupta's activities in the Punjab is uncertain, either before or after he took the Nanda-throne.
+The defeat of the Greeks is dated by Mookerji at 323; Jansari dates the arrival of Chandragupta in the Punjab at c.
+317, in line with the chronology of Greek history.

 The texts do not include the start or end year of Chandragupta's reign.
 According to some Hindu and Buddhist texts, Chandragupta ruled for 24 years.
 The Buddhist sources state Chandragupta Maurya ruled 162 years after the death of the Buddha.
-However, the Buddha's birth and death vary by source and all these lead to a chronology that is significantly different than the Greek-Roman records.
+However, the Buddha's birth and death vary by source and all these lead to a chronology that is significantly different from the Greco-Roman records.
 Similarly, Jain sources composed give different gaps between Mahavira's death and his accession.
 As with the Buddha's death, the date of Mahavira's death itself is also a matter of debate, and the inconsistencies and lack of unanimity among the Jain authors cast doubt on Jain sources.
 This Digambara Jain chronology, also, is not reconcilable with the chronology implied in other Indian and non-Indian sources.

 Historians such as Irfan Habib and Vivekanand Jha assign Chandragupta's reign to c.
-322-298 BCE.
+322–298 BCE.
 Upinder Singh dates his rule from 324 or 321 BCE to 297 BCE.
 Kristi Wiley states he reigned between 320 and 293 BCE.
+Jansari, admitting that c.320/319 is the date conventionally accepted by most scholars, follows Cribb in re-assessing Justin (XV section 4.12-22), who states that Chandragupta's became "'ruler of India' when Seleucus was 'laying the foundations' of his own empire."
+According to Jansari, "this reference appears to refer to the period c.311– c.308," implying that "Chandragupta gained power, and was possibly already the first Mauryan king, between c.311 and c.305 BCE."

+Chandragupta and Seleucus Nicator entered into a dynastic marriage-alliance at c.
+305–303 BCE.

+The circumstances and year of Chandragupta's death are also unclear and disputed.
+According to Roy, Chandragupta's abdication of throne may be dated to c.
+298 BCE, and his death between 297 and 293 BCE.